 HCRS maintains a well-diversified portfolio of assets in domestic and global fixed income, domestic and international equities, real estate and alternative investments (private debt and private equity).
 The Board has as its primary purpose to grow Plan assets at a rate sufficient to meet promised benefits to members while minimizing the risks associated with achieving that growth.
-The Board's asset allocation is relatively conservative with an emphasis on protecting assets in down markets rather than capturing all up markets.
+The Board maintains a relatively conservative asset allocation with an emphasis on protecting assets in down markets rather than capturing all up markets.
 The Board attempts to outperform actuarial assumptions to reduce the unfunded liability as soon as practicable.
-However, at no time should the Plan be exposed to unreasonable risk levels.
+However, at no time is the Plan exposed to unreasonable risk levels.